 While it can potentially occur at any age, it is much less common in children and older individuals (e.g. those older than 45).
 The peak age of presentation is patients in their twenties.
 There is an increased male predilection.

-It is characterised by natal cleft suppuration and is thought to initially result from a hair follicle infection.
+It is characterized by natal cleft suppuration and is thought to initially result from a hair follicle infection.
 This can then lead to the subsequent formation of a subcutaneous abscess from a persistent folliculitis.
 Hair can then enter the abscess cavity and provoke a foreign body tissue reaction.

 May show sinus anatomy to a reasonable degree in superficial cases.